LIUKRAST/SmartBounds/README.md

 # Create: Smart Bounds

 This mod aims to reduce enormous and nonsense [render bounds](#what-are-render-bounds) for create block entities.
+You can check neoforge block entities render bounds with this command `/neoforge debug_blockentity_renderbounds true`

-It also rework some block entities render [bounds caching]
+It also rework some block entities render [bounds caching](#render-bounds-caching)

 It's a pretty small optimization, but in large contraptions and big machines areas, it can make the difference.
 We currently support: